deBilla/sales-opportuity-tracker/README.md

 # Getting Started with the project

 This project is created by Dimuthu Wickramanayake.
 Here there are 2 folders in this repository with UI code and WS code.
+Before everything please install node JS in your local coumputer.
+Version used here is,

+### `v18.4.0`

 ## UI